rubiin/pokego/README.md

     -h, --help       Print help information

 SUBCOMMANDS:
+  -big
+        Show a larger version of the sprite
+  -form string
+        Show an alternate form of a pokemon
+  -list
-    help      Print this message or the help of the given subcommand(s) list      Print list of all pokemon
+        Print list of all pokemon
-    name      Select pokemon by name.
-Generally spelled like in the games.
-A few exceptions are nidoran-f, nidoran-m, mr-mime, farfetchd, flabebe type-null etc. Perhaps grep the output of list if in doubt
+  -name string
+        Select pokemon by name
+  -no-title
+        Do not display pokemon name
+  -random string
-    random    Show a random pokemon.
-This command can optionally be followed by a generation number or range (1-8) to show random pokemon from a specific generation or range of generations.
-The generations can be provided as a continuous range (eg. 1-3) or as a list of generations (1,3,6)
+        Show a random pokemon.
+This flag can optionally be followed by a generation number or range (default "1-8") -shiny
+        Show the shiny version of the pokemon instead
 ```

 To get the help of the random subcommand.